Pumas UNAM: 2020s

-In the 2020 Apertura, Pumas reached the final, losing to Club Leon on a 3-1 Aggregate with coach Andres Lillini after sacking Michel the season prior.
+In the 2020 Apertura, Pumas reached the final, losing to Club Leon on a 3-1 Aggregate with coach Andres Lillini taking charge after Míchel resignation three days before that season opening.
 In 2022, Pumas reached the Champions League Final, losing to Major League Soccer side Seattle Sounders FC on aggregate.
 After a poor 2023 Apertura, Lillini was sacked and was replaced with Rafael Puente Jr. After a poor start to the 2023 Clasura, Puente Jr. was sacked on March 20, 2023, with Pumas hiring Antonio "Turco" Mohamed to replace Puente shortly after.
 Mohamed's time on the bench did not last long as he resigned shortly after Pumas' elimination in the semifinals of the 2023 Apertura to Tigres.
-Gustavo Alberto Lema, Mohamed's former assistant succeeded him until he was replaced by former UNAM player, Efraín Juárez in March of 2025.
+Gustavo Alberto Lema, Mohamed's former assistant succeeded him until he was replaced by former Pumas player, Efraín Juárez in March 2025.

+After just over a year in charge, Juárez qualified the team for the Clausura 2026 Liguilla in first place.
+Stablishing a 36 points new record in club's history in short Liga MX tournaments format (17 league matches).
+Later on reaching the final against Cruz Azul losing 1-2 in the second leg match at home.

+Efraín put to an end his period as manager on June 4, 2026 after failing mutual agreement with current board headed by Antonio Sancho.

 Stadium

 Their home ground is the Estadio Olímpico Universitario, the main venue of the 1968 Summer Olympics.
 It has a seating capacity of over 72,000.
 The stadium is situated within the campus which enables easy access by the students.
 The Pumas have training facilities within the campus but their main complex is the Cantera, located nearby.